mkmk435/Zone/README.md

 # ATTENTION
 Right Now Zone is only somehow usable with small sized PIE payloads (both x64 and x86, especially tested with Metasploit framework payloads). so only look at the `pobf.py` and `pobf86.py`.
-Zone as a PE obfuscator is totally unreliant and only works/is tested against very small executables compiled by myself.
+Zone as a PE obfuscator is totally unreliable and only works/is tested against very small executables compiled by myself.
 Anything bigger makes Zone completely unusable.